ahmtydn/synq_manager/README.md

 ### 🔌 **Pluggable Architecture**
 - **Adapter System** - Support for Hive, SQLite, Firestore, or custom backends
 - **Middleware Pipeline** - Transform, validate, and log at every stage
+- **Lifecycle Observers** - Hook into sync, save, delete, and conflict events.
 - **Extensible Design** - Easy to extend and customize

 ### 📈 **Enterprise Features**